golegen/CHicago/README.md

 make
 ```

-You should have the bootable iso inside of the build folder.
+You should have the bootable iso inside of the build folder and the blasm tool inside of tools/blasm/build (blasm.exe, you can run it with mono).

 ## Troubleshooting